This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Preparing to Hand Sew a Seam

-Before you start sewing, gather your tools like a needle, thread, scissors, and a seam ripper to make the process smooth.
+Before you start sewing, gather the right tools like a needle, matching thread, and a seam ripper.

 Choosing The Right Thread for Pants